psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 ```

-Brewers *Dictionary Of Phrase and Fable* of 1870 also identifies "stone soup" as a tale relating to Saint Bernard:
+Brewers *Dictionary Of Phrase and Fable* of 1870 describes Saint Bernard's tale in the following way:

 ```{admonition} Stone soup or St. Bernard’s soup, Brewer's, 1870
 :class: dropdown